bukhosi-eugene-mpande/Kitchen-of-Secrets/backend/src/cooking/Eugene_Documentation.md

 - **Student Number:** 21573558
 - **My Responsibilities In The Project:** 🚀
-  1. **Designing the Kitchen System:** Led the design phase, defining system architecture, and user interface. 🔨
+  1. **Designing the Kitchen System:** I led the design phase, defined the system architecture, and designed the user interface. 🔨
-  2. **Implementing the Kitchen System:** Developed the core functionalities and features of the kitchen system. 💻
+  2. **Implementing the Kitchen System:** I developed the core functionalities and features of the kitchen system. 💻
-  3. **DevOps:** Managed the deployment, continuous integration, and infrastructure setup for the project. ⚙️
+  3. **DevOps:** I managed the deployment, continuous integration, and infrastructure setup for the project. ⚙️

 ## System Overview